Eddie Garcia: Personal life

+Lucilla Scharnberg Garcia (wife) and Elizabeth Garcia Esquillo (daughter) graves at Manila Memorial Park – Sucat.

 Garcia kept most of his life private, viewing his acting profession and personal life as separate.
 He lived a relatively simple life without any luxury cars and expensive equipment.
 Throughout his career, he was known for his professionalism, and evaded intrigues and controversies linking him to his fellow co-stars.
 Film producer Marichu Maceda described Garcia as "a disciplined and independent person, carrying things on his own without needing assistants or managers despite being popular".

 Garcia was in a domestic partnership with Lilibeth Romero for 33 years.
-Before Romero, Garcia was married to Lucilla Scharnberg, who died of cancer in 1995.
-He and Scharnberg had three children: Eduardo "Eddieboy" Jr. (1951–1973), Erwin (March 13, 1956 – March 13, 2021) due to liver disease and Elizabeth (nicknamed Lisa).
+Before Romero, Garcia was married to Lucilla Scharnberg for 46 years until her death of cancer in 1995.
+He and Scharnberg had three children: Eduardo "Eddieboy" Jr. (1951–1973), Erwin (March 13, 1956 – March 13, 2021) due to liver disease and Elizabeth (April 28, 1957 — August 29, 1996).
 Eddieboy died in a motorcycle accident at the age of 22; Garcia called it "the biggest tragedy of his life", feeling guilty because he had gifted to his son the motorcycle his son had ridden.
 Elizabeth died of a heart attack in 1996.
 His other daughter lives in San Diego, California.

 Garcia said he originally wanted to be either a soldier or a lawyer, saying "Acting is just a job.
 It's an honest way to make a living."
 Beyond acting, he was passionate about target shooting as a sport.
 He was a skilled marksman, having once been a trained soldier.
 Garcia campaigned for Ako Bicol's party-list in the 2019 Philippine House of Representatives elections as the regional group's primary endorser.

 Garcia maintained a healthy lifestyle through exercise, vitamin supplements, and healthy diet, saying he preferred fish and vegetables to meat.
 Garcia still worked as an actor and director when he turned 90, and he said he still had an active sex life and went to a gym to remain healthy.
 He described his lifestyle as "everything in moderation: food, work, even fitness, and workout".